tarenrug/cambridge-maths-projects/README.md

-# cambridge-maths-projects
+# Cambridge Maths Projects

-Computational projects I did during my mathematics degree at the University of Cambridge.
+These are all the Computational projects I did during my mathematics degree at the University of Cambridge.